 - Turn screws clockwise to pull the mirror away from the screen and make the image larger in the corresponding area.
-Turning the D1 adjustment screw clockwise pushes the mirror towards the screen - Turn screws counter-clockwise to push the mirror towards the screen and make the image smaller in the corresponding area.
-Turning the D1 adjustment screw counter-clockwise pulls the mirror away from the screen.
+Turning the D1, C, or D adjustment screw clockwise pushes the mirror towards the screen. - Turn screws counter-clockwise to push the mirror towards the screen and make the image smaller in the corresponding area.
+Turning the D1, C, or D adjustment screw counter-clockwise pulls the mirror away from the screen.